Reuh/anselme/README.md

 * can pause the interpreter when needed
 * can save and restore state

-And things that are halfway there but *should* be there eventually:
+And things that are halfway there but *should* be there eventually (i.e., TODO):
 * language independant; scripts should (hopefully) be easily localizable into any language (it's possible, but doesn't provide any batteries for this right now)
+    Defaults variables use emoji and then it's expected to alias them; works but not the most satisfying solution.
+* a good documentation
+    Need to work on consistent naming (paragraphs/checkpoints/commit, call syntaxes) A step by step tutorial

 Things that Anselme is not:
 * a game engine.
 It's very specific to dialogs and text, so unless you make a text game you will need to do a lot of other stuff.